Triad (environmental science)

 Triad is an open-marketplace idea that is not owned by one entity.
 There is considerable U.S. Multiagency support for Triad.
-Beginning in 2006, The U.S. Environmental Protection Agency Office of Superfund Remediation and Technology Innovation expressed support of Triad by requesting the cooperation of its regional managers to expand the use of Triad at Superfund sites, where appropriate.
+Beginning in 2006, the U.S. Environmental Protection Agency Office of Superfund Remediation and Technology Innovation expressed support of Triad by requesting the cooperation of its regional managers to expand the use of Triad at Superfund sites, where appropriate.

 Elements of the Triad

 Although the following elements are the legs that gave the impetus for calling the process "Triad," the goal of the Triad approach is to infuse the concepts into hazardous-waste site cleanups, no matter what the lead organization calls the process.
 (U.S. Army Corps of Engineers Technical Project Planning Process (TPP) for systematic planning, for example.)

 Systematic Project Planning

-Project planning identifies the problems and encourages stakeholders to negotiate the steps necessary to mediate the risks the environmental contamination pose to human health and ecology.
+Project planning identifies the problems and encourages stakeholders to negotiate the steps necessary to mediate the risks the environmental contamination poses to human health and ecology.
 The specific goals of a project (redevelopment, revitalization, etc.) may differ, but the specific objectives during the SPP process are: